TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/ContentElements/ContactForm/Index.rst

 Try adding some more fields, until you are happy.
-For a standard contact form, you may want to add an input field for the topic, another field fon entering an email (try setting a validation rule for that field) and a text area for the message.
+For a standard contact form, you may want to add an input field for the topic, another field for entering an email (try setting a validation rule for that field) and a text area for the message.
 Don't forget to add a submit button!